Deltares/fews-web-oc/docs/public/configuration/README.md

 2. Configure a `<displayGroupId>` element for a Topology node in Topology.xml

 The period shown in the graph corresponds to the configured relative view period in DisplayGroups.xml

+**Run Task**

+It is posible to submit a task to the FEWS back-end by configuring a `<secondaryWorkflowId>` in Topology.xml.
+It is required to explicitly allow running of tasks from Web OC by configuring `<enableTaskRuns>true</enableTaskRuns>` in WebOperatorClient.xml (default is false).
+When correclty configured, a run button will appear in Web OC above the topology tree.
+When selected, a pop-up menu will allow the user to choose from the secondary workflows configured (multiple workflows can be linked to a single node).
+A task description can be added before submitting the task.

+_Workflow properties_

+In [Workflowdescriptors](https://publicwiki.deltares.nl/display/FEWSDOC/13+WorkflowDescriptors), workflow properties can be configured.
+If properties are configured to be editable `<editableProperty>` a form will be shown in Web OC where these properties can be modified from their default value by the user.
+Pre-defined properties are xMin, xMax, yMin, yMax, xCellSize and yCellSize.
+When these properties are configured, Web OC will provide users with the option to draw a bounding box on the map.
+The task will be submitted using the [processdata endpoint](https://publicwiki.deltares.nl/display/FEWSDOC/FEWS+PI+REST+Web+Service#FEWSPIRESTWebService-GETprocessdata(2017.02)) instead of [POST run task](https://publicwiki.deltares.nl/display/FEWSDOC/FEWS+PI+REST+Web+Service#FEWSPIRESTWebService-POSTruntask(2017.02)).
+Purpose of the processdata endpoint is to download data based on xMin, xMax, yMin, yMax, xCellSize and yCellSize properties provided by the user.

+Limitations:
+- T0 will be set to time of submission (respecting cardinal time step)
+- Only secondary workflows supported
+- Features like: state selection, what-if scenarios etc. not supported

 ### Permissions